Table of Contents for this Page

-The average cost to install a skylight into the ceiling of a room is around $2,250 per skylight when having a pro handle the installation.
+The average cost to install a skylight is around $1,895 when having a pro handle the installation.
 This cost includes the skylight itself, all labor to cut a hole in your roof, flashing and proper waterproofing around the skylight, as well as any cleanup required after the skylight is installed.
 For existing skylight replacement, expect the cost to drop to around $1,300 – $1,500.

 If you choose DIY installation, you can cut the cost by about $150 on a small skylight window that is easy to install.
 Major manufacturers like Velux Skylights suggest you can save $1,500 or more on a large window with complex installation by doing it yourself.